One Method to Solve all Stock Problems on LeetCode

 };

-Both methods are the same, but this programming approach is much simpler.
-However, without the guidance of the state transition equation, it would be hard to understand.
-In subsequent problems, you can compare how to optimize the space of the dp
+Both methods are the same, but this programming approach is much more concise.
+However, without the guidance of the previous state transition equation, it would be impossible to understand.
+In the subsequent problems, you can compare how to optimize the space of the dp

 array.